 \section{Abstract}

 We extend the approach from \cite{pw} to prove windowed spectral projection estimates and a generalized Weyl law for the (Weyl) quantized baker's map on the torus.
-The spectral window is allowed to shrink.
-As a consequence, we obtain a strengthening of the quantum ergodic theorem from \cite{DNW} to hold in shrinking spectral windows, a Weyl law on uniform spreading of eigenvalues, and statistics of random band-limited waves.
-Using similar techniques, we also investigate generic random eigenbases of a different (non-Weyl) quantization, the Walsh-quantized $D$-baker map, which has high degeneracies in its spectrum.
-For generic random eigenbases, we prove gaussian eigenstate statistics and QUE with high probability in the semiclassical limit.
+The spectral window is allowed to shrink in the semiclassical (large dimension) limit.
+As a consequence, we obtain a strengthening of the quantum ergodic theorem from \cite{DNW} to hold in shrinking spectral windows, a Weyl law on uniform spreading of eigenvalues, and statistics of random quasimodes.
+Using similar techniques, we also investigate random eigenbases of a different (non-Weyl) quantization, the Walsh-quantized baker's map, which has high degeneracies in its spectrum.
+For such random eigenbases, we prove that Gaussian eigenstate statistics and QUE hold with high probability in the semiclassical limit.